FelixOnline/v2/content/articles/2013-11-24-since-when-was-wealth-common.md

 subtitle: >
   What could possibly link Angelina Jolie and the first female President of Sri Lanka, Chandrika Bandaranaike Kumaratunga?
 Why William Hague and last week’s Commonwealth summit, of course!
 date: "2013-11-24 16:09:08 +0000"

 # Attributes from Felix Online V1
 id: "4112"
 old_path: /comment/4112/since-when-was-wealth-common
 aliases:
  - /comment/4112/since-when-was-wealth-common
+imported: true
+comments:
+ - If it wouldnt trouble you too much could you please tell me how my sense of reality is warped This is a genuine request as I felt I knew as much or at least as little about Sri Lanka as the rest of my articles It is likely you will find them warped as well but conversation is always worth a shotA juvenile article based in some alternate warped reality Seriously stick to writing about topics on which you have at least a semblance of knowledge

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true